52 Of The Best Quotes About Learning

 The length of a quote often fits many of the more popular formats internet-wide, including Pinterest-friendly graphics, tweets, slideshows, and more.

-These quotes necessarily reflect a particular view of learning, so in that way this list is editorialized.
+Quotes About Learning: These quotes about learning are necessarily reflect a particular view of learning, so in that way this list is editorialized.
 At TeachThought, we focus on the human/critical thinking/innovation angle, and the quotes we chose mostly reflect that.

 We hope you find a few of them useful–as writing prompts, for example.
 Discussion starters maybe.
 Or just as a reminder for you as an educator as to the nature and importance of your craft.